MaxLell/EmbeddedCli/ReadMe.md

 This will automatically build and run the demo, which can be run on a host computer (tested with Linux, but might also work with Windows / Mac).

 The demo can be found in `example/host.c`.
 This should be fairly self-explanatory.
+This demo covers all functionality of the EmbeddedCli

 __Sample session (typed at console):__